 Making Commercial Trucks Safer with Automation

 Large commercial trucks can be very challenging to maneuver through busy highways and city streets, even under ideal circumstances.
 When distractions, weather, or simple negligence factor in, the risk of a crash involving a large truck rises even higher.
 Increasingly, safety researchers are suggesting that, if more large trucks used automation and the crash-avoidance technologies that have begun to appear in passenger vehicles, many large truck accidents could be prevented.
 Read on to learn about the role that self-driving functions and other advanced safety features could play in making New York roads safer, and contact a knowledgeable Hudson Valley personal injury attorney if you’ve been injured in a truck crash.
+Understand how using autonomous commercial trucks would be beneficial to truck drivers and other drivers on the road.

 Despite dangers of truck crashes, trucks carry fewer advanced safety features than passenger vehicles